neemaj/birdclef/README.md

-# Under-studied species in the Western Ghats audio identification 🐦
+# Bird Audio-Call Identification 🐦

 ## Objective
 In this project, we created a convolutional neural network (CNN) to identify bird species in the Western Ghats, a biodiversity hotspot.